 Like we mentioned in the previous chapter, a lot of progress has been made in the technologies that are involved in solar electric power production.
 The area of batteries is no different.
 Just a few years ago, the cost and challenge to integrate battery systems with a solar electric array meant that unless there was a specific use case—remote location, critical 24/7 electric loads—we would often advise a customer against adding battery storage.
 Simply put, a grid-tied solar array (dependent on the grid with no on-site battery backup) was simpler, more reliable, and a better overall investment.

 But, technology changes quickly!
-Elon Musk’s 2015 announcement of the Tesla Powerwall—and more recently, the Powerwall 2—has invigorated consumer demand in solar + storage products.
-Currently there is a technology ‘arms’ race going on, as many vendors compete to develop the energy storage solutions of the future.
+Elon Musk’s 2015 announcement of the Tesla Powerwall—and more recently, the Powerwall 2—has invigorated consumer demand for solar + storage products.
+Currently, there is a technology ‘arms’ race going on, as many vendors compete to develop the energy storage solutions of the future.

-- Part 1 – Is Tesla’s PowerWall the iPhone of Battery Storage?
+- Part 1 – Solar + Batteries: Is Tesla’s PowerWall the iPhone of Battery Storage?